Towards Understanding Sparse Filtering: A Theoretical Perspective

 \subsection{Contributions}

 We summarize the contributions made in this study as follows: \begin{itemize} \item We provide a theoretical analysis to understand why and when sparse filtering works.
-We show that sparse filtering, through its implicit constraints, works under the assumption of an intrinsic radial structure of the data, which makes the algorithm more suitable for certain data sets. \item We empirically validate our main theoretical findings, both on artificial data and real-world data sets. \item We provide useful insights for developing new feature distribution learning algorithms based on our theoretical understanding. \end{itemize}
+We show that the standard sparse filtering algorithm implemented with an absolute-value non-linearity implicitly works under the assumption of an intrinsic radial structure of the data.
+This assumption naturally makes the algorithm more suitable for certain data sets. \item We empirically validate our main theoretical findings, both on artificial data and real-world data sets. \item We provide useful insights for developing new feature distribution learning algorithms based on our theoretical understanding. \end{itemize}